Research

 Multimorbidity in the National Health System: population characterization and impact of its patterns and trajectories in older adults (MM‑SNS Project).

-PI: Angélica Miguélez Chamorro
+PI: Bernardino Oliva Fanlo and Angélica Miguélez Chamorro

 Funding: 33.880,00 €